ausievich/pw-automation-example/README.md

 - **Page Object Pattern**: Tests are organized using the **Page Object** pattern, which simplifies scaling and extending tests.
 - **Component Classes**: Common page elements are encapsulated in component classes, promoting reusable and clean code.
 - **Screenshot testing**: Screenshot testing is implemented within a Docker container to avoid differences during CI runs.
-- **CI Configuration**: The `playwright.yaml` file uses a matrix approach, running a separate job for each buy page, making it easily scalable.
+- **CI Configuration**: The `playwright.yaml` file uses a matrix approach, running a separate job for each buy page.

 ## Running the Tests